jumpingjoy/watchnationpro/index.md

 #### Is it compatible with iOS?
 In the case of Apple, the Apple Watch works only with iPhone.
 Open the Apple Watch app on the iPhone and find the watch OS app store.
 It is here you can install your favorite iOS watch version apps or find the latest ones.
 The app store features mini things like games, fitness tracking apps productivity apps like receive slack notifications or review Trello cards.
-The bottom line is that you must not buy a smartphone until you know that it is compatible with your smartphone.

 #### Is it compatible with both Android/iOS?
 Fossil watches available in the market are designed well to be compatible with your smartphone.